 The most obvious challenge for me when working with bacteria as an artwork is the preservation process.
-As far as I know, there is no one preserving the bacteria for it to be displayed.
-Normally, bacteria that were grown and cultured can be found only in microbiology laboratories where researchers would dispose of them after a study or preserve them in a liquid state for future use.
+As far as I know, no one preserves bacteria in order to display them.
+Normally, bacteria that have been grown and cultured can be found only in microbiology laboratories, where researchers would dispose of them after a study or preserve them in a liquid state for future use.

-For my artwork, I also have to consider how to stop the bacteria growth once it has reached the desired form and how to prevent decomposition so it can stay in that state for a long time.
-I spent one and a half months just trying to find methods to preserve the bacteria and its texture.
+For my artwork, I also have to consider how to stop the bacteria from growing once they have reached the desired form and how to prevent decomposition so they can stay in that state for a long time.
+I spent one-and-a-half months trying to find methods to preserve the bacteria and their texture.

-Another challenge is that bacteria is really small.
-They can’t be seen with our naked eyes so when I draw with bacteria, I don’t get to see the lines and textures until after 24 hours when the bacteria colonies start to grow.
-The 24-hour wait is nerve-wracking and exciting.
+Another challenge is that bacteria are really small.
+They can’t be seen with our naked eyes.
+So when I draw with bacteria, I don’t get to see the lines and textures until after 24 hours when the bacteria colonies start to grow.
+The 24-hour wait is nerve-racking and exciting.
 I am always curious to see the outcome of my drawings as there is always an element of uncertainty.

 Lastly, resources are also a challenge.
 Different bacteria species have different colours and I have to make sure I’ll be able to get the bacteria stock culture I need.
 Also, the only appropriate working space for me is a microbiology laboratory.
-I need to use scientific equipment and machines and the bacteria has to be kept in separate tubes in a freezer at 4-degree celsius.
-Fortunately, the Biology Department of the University of Malaya has been kind and generous in providing me the space I need.
+I need to use scientific equipment and machines, and the bacteria have to be kept in separate tubes in a freezer at 4C.
+Fortunately, the biology department of the University of Malaya has been kind and generous in providing me with the space I need.

 How do people react when they learn that your pieces are created using bacteria?

 Most of them are surprised and the feedback has been positive.
-My concern was how the science community would react, but so far everyone from the industry that I met have been so supportive and excited to see my artworks.
+I was concerned with how the science community would react, but so far everyone has been so supportive of and excited about my artworks.
 They feel that my art practice also promotes microbiology to the public.

-When making my artwork, my previous professor who is an expert in microbiology was happy to provide me with the laboratory space and facilities.
-People from science departments and schools have been very kind to me and I don't think I can make these artworks without their assistance.
-Most artists that work with bio art need someone from the sciences to assist them either technically, or through their knowledge.
+My former professor, who is an expert in microbiology, was happy to provide me with the laboratory space and facilities.
+People from science departments and schools have been very kind to me, and I don’t think I would have been able to make these artworks without their assistance.
+Most artists who work with bio-art need someone from the sciences to assist them either technically, or through their knowledge.

-In fact, many bio artworks are products of a collaboration between artist and scientist.
+In fact, many bio artworks are products of collaborations between artists and scientists.

 Are there any other forms of bio-art you’ve considered exploring?

-For now, I am focusing on creating more artworks based on bacteria but I might explore a wider selection of bacteria species.
-I would like to explore other species too, maybe extremophilic bacteria, which is a bacteria species that can survive in extreme conditions.
+For now, I am focusing on creating more artworks based on bacteria, but I might explore a wider selection of bacteria species.
+I would also like to explore other species, maybe extremophilic bacteria, which is a bacteria species that can survive in extreme conditions.

-But I also would like to explore other forms of biological-based artworks other than bacteria, perhaps marine life such as plankton and other marine microorganisms.
-They are so beautiful and I think it's a shame to not share their beauty and aesthetic.
+I also would like to explore other forms of biological-based artworks other than bacteria, perhaps marine life such as plankton and other marine microorganisms.
+They are so beautiful, and I think it’s a shame to not share their beauty and aesthetic.

-I am also interested in DNA and biotechnology and hope that I can collaborate with a local scientist to explore that for my future works.
+I am also interested in DNA and biotechnology, and I hope to collaborate with a local scientist to explore that for my future works.